-Mobile Phone and Social Networking Policy and Procedures
+Mobile Phone Policy and Procedures

 At Putnoe Woods Preschool we promote the safety and welfare of all children in our care.
 We believe our staff should be completely attentive during their hours of working to ensure all children in the nursery receive good quality care and education.

 To ensure the safety and well-being of children we do not allow staff to use personal mobile phones during working hours.
 We use mobile phones supplied by the nursery to provide a means of contact in certain circumstances, such as outings.

 Putnoe Woods recognizes the importance of ensuring that all children’s individual needs are met and cared for through thorough care routines.
 It is essential that these care routines are met to meet the unique needs of the child as an individual and are delivered appropriately.

 During the individuals care routine it is essential that staff ensure that the individuals physical and emotional needs are met, learning and development is supported and privacy is respected.

 Putnoe Woods Preschool ensures that no child is excluded from attending the preschool who may, for any reason, not yet be toilet trained and who may still be wearing nappies or equivalent.
 Work is carried out with parents towards toilet training, unless there are medical or other developmental reasons why this may not be appropriate at the time.
 Any necessary adjustments are made to our bathroom provision and hygiene practice in order to accommodate children who are not yet toilet trained.
 Toilet training is seen as a self-care skill that children have the opportunity to learn with the full support and non-judgmental concern of adults.